Patricia Buckley: Life

-Born in Vancouver, British Columbia, to a wealthy family, Patricia Taylor had tutors and attended Crofton House School.
-She was one of the three children of Austin Cotterell Taylor, a self-made industrialist, rich from lumber and mining.
-Her mother, Kathleen Elliott, was a daughter of the chief of police of Winnipeg.
-Pat went to Vassar College in 1948 but left to marry William F. Buckley Jr., the older brother of her Vassar roommate, Patricia Lee Buckley.
-(Patricia Lee Buckley later married L. Brent Bozell Jr., and they were the parents of conservative activist L. Brent Bozell III.)
+Patricia Taylor was born in Vancouver, British Columbia, to Austin Cotterell Taylor, a wealthy industrialist, and Kathleen Elliott, the daughter of the chief of police of Winnipeg.
+She had two siblings, and attended Crofton House School.
+Patricia went to Vassar College in 1948 but left to marry William F. Buckley Jr., the older brother of her Vassar roommate, Patricia Lee Buckley.
 William and Patricia Buckley had one child, writer Christopher Buckley.

 Aside from their home in Stamford, Connecticut, the Buckleys also had a Park Avenue duplex in Manhattan and leased the Chateau de Rougemont, a former monastery, near Gstaad, Switzerland, for winters.
 Her dark sense of humour was manifested when economist John Kenneth Galbraith brought Ted Kennedy to visit the Buckleys at Rougemont one winter.
 Kennedy asked if he could borrow a car to go back to Gstaad.
 Pat replied, "Certainly not—there are three bridges between here and Gstaad."

 In 1975, she was named to the International Best-Dressed Hall of Fame created by Eleanor Lambert.
 She served as chairwoman of the Metropolitan Museum of Art's Costume Institute benefit from 1978 to 1995, making it a major event on the charity social circuit.
 Other focuses included the Memorial Sloan Kettering Cancer Center, the New York University Medical Center, as well as Vietnam War veterans.

 She became a United States citizen in the early 1990s.